-Chocolates have become almost synonymous with Valentine's Day, and you can get up close and personal with the chocolate-making process at the Harry London Chocolate Factory in Canton.
-You can stop by the front shop to buy your true love some tasty treats and then on a tour of the factory and sample chocolates together afterward.
+Chocolates have become almost synonymous with Valentine's Day, and you can get up close and personal with the treat-making process at the Harry London Chocolate Factory in North Canton.
+Stop by the front shop to buy your true love some tasty chocolates and then go on a tour of the factory and sample the sweets together afterward.

 Although Canton is about a one-hour drive south of Cleveland, there are also plenty of other chocolate shops right in the city if you can't make the trip.

 If you're looking to make your Valentine's Day celebration extra special this year, you might consider booking a room at a romantic getaway destination near Cleveland.

 The quaint Lakehouse Inn in Geneva-on-the-Lake, located one hour outside of Cleveland, offers a number of couples' packages and specials which include things like spa services, chocolates, flowers, restaurant vouchers, and wine tastings.
 While there, you and your loved one can enjoy intimate meals, lively social events, and all the peace of getting away from the city for a weekend of being pampered.

 Nothing says a romantic dinner like candlelight service and a nice, fresh wine pairing from a local vineyard.
 Northeast Ohio is home to many wineries, many of which offer Valentine's Day services for two at their on-site restaurants.